Skip to Main Content

 • Niyoka McIntosh - Co-founder of Unpack Consulting; Wellness Vacation Specialist and owner of Vacation Your Way

-• Shalene Dudley, CTA, WPICC, PMP - Lead Travel Concierge at Latitude Concierge Travels, Ltd.
+• Shalene Dudley, CTA, WPICC, PMP - Lead Travel Concierge | Latitude Concierge Travels, Ltd.

-• Maria Ines - Director of Agent Experience & Loyalty, Independent by Flight Centre
+• Maria Ines - Director of Agent Experience & Loyalty, Independent | Flight Centre

-Moderator: Maxine Gundermann - Market Sales Manager, Eastern Ontario, Celebrity Cruises, Inc.
+• Moderator: Maxine Gundermann - Market Sales Manager, Eastern Ontario | Celebrity Cruises, Inc.

 Session Recording